Due Date, Submitting Your Work, Grading

 - Define an interface called

-, defined in terms of zero parameters, must return adouble
+price, defined in terms of zero parameters, must return adouble.

 - A method called